typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/naming-convention.md

 1. validate format

 At each step, if the identifier matches the option, the matching part will be removed.
-For example, if you provide the following formating option: `{ leadingUnderscore: 'allow', prefix: ['I'], format: ['StrictPascalCase'] }`, for the identifier `_IMyInterface`, then the following checks will occur:
+For example, if you provide the following formatting option: `{ leadingUnderscore: 'allow', prefix: ['I'], format: ['StrictPascalCase'] }`, for the identifier `_IMyInterface`, then the following checks will occur:

 1. `name = _IMyInterface`
 1. validate leading underscore - pass